Marketing systems: from scattered tools to predictable pipeline

 Cost per MQL, cost per customer, channel ROI.
 Guides budget allocation.

 Most businesses start with activity and engagement metrics because they are easiest to measure.
-The marketing operations that matter, though, are pipeline and revenue metrics.
-If you cannot connect marketing activity to revenue, you cannot justify the budget, and marketing remains a cost centre rather than revenue infrastructure.
+The numbers that actually matter, though, are pipeline and revenue.
+If you cannot connect what marketing does to the deals that close, you cannot justify the budget.

 When to Build Custom vs Use Off-the-Shelf